 A 42-year-old member asked:

-what is done for ulcerative colitis?
+What is done for ulcerative colitis?

-2 doctor answers
+2 doctor answers • 7 doctors weighed in

 Gastroenterology 17 years experience

 Medications surgery: The mainstay of treatment is medical, however a small proportion of very sick patients end up needing a colectomy (removal of the colon).
 Medication regimen inlcudes a Mesalamine product (such as asacol), immunosuppresants (6mp, immuran), biologic agents (remicade, humira).
 Prednisone is used as little as possible and only to control acute flares.

 Last updated Feb 10, 2020